You represent a non-profit association active in areas such as:

 - child welfare, youth work

 - science and education

 and you are interested that your association is not only perceived as a national actor in its field of work, but also as a European actor?
 Whose sphere of action – today or tomorrow – extends beyond its own country and is a matter of course for cross-border cooperation with other EU citizens?
 In other words: who sees his future in Europe?

 Then you and your association are cordially invited to join our EU-wide campaign “Yes, we are a European association – YEA!”.
 Here, you will find answers to the most important questions relating to the campaign.
 If you have any other questions don’t hesitate to contact us.

 Across Europe, associations form the backbone of civil society.
-The aim of our campaign is to convince the EU, following years of debate on the subject, to create the possibility to set up European associations, that is associations that are not just recognised in one country – Belgium, Italy, Poland, Germany, etc. – but in the entire EU.
+Therefore, since the 80’s there has been a lively discussion about creating a statute for European associations (a detailed overview can be found here).
+The aim of our campaign is to finish this debate and to convince the EU to create a legal frame for European associations, that is associations that are not just recognised in one country – Belgium, Italy, Poland, Germany, etc. – but in the entire EU.
 In short, we are calling for a statute for European associations.

 And if many associations across Europe lend their support to this demand, chances are that we will succeed.

 Increasingly, the topics addressed by non-profit-oriented associations are cross-border in nature.
 Whether animal welfare, support for refugees or development, music and the arts, scientific cooperation, environmental protection, city partnerships, social projects and much more – working across borders is often necessary … and is very rewarding for everyone involved.